10/19/2021

 speaker

 Thank you very much, Peter.
-So that allows you all please to turn to slide 17 for our key priorities going forward.
-I like to say that I'm very proud of the team's efforts when I see the results that we are able to present to you today and we show that we can grow both on the top and bottom line.
-As we gradually move to a post pandemic society, we will continue to make the investments necessary to assert our premium position in the market.
-On a fixed side, this means improving our fixed footprint by building fiber closer to property through remote FI, which is already showing promising signs from our pilot areas.
+So then I'll ask you all please to turn to slide 17 for our key priorities going forward.
+I'd like to say that I'm very proud of the team's efforts when I see the results that we are able to present to you today.
+And we show that we can grow both on the top and bottom line.
+As we gradually move to a post-pandemic society, we will continue to make the investments necessary to assert our premium position in the market.
+On a fixed side, this means improving our fixed footprint by building fiber closer to property through remote PHY, which is already showing promising signs from our pilot areas.
 In the mobile infrastructure, we are now finishing the final test for our 5G network in Sweden, and we aim to ramp up the rollout in order to achieve nationwide coverage.
-The execution of the business transformation program is progressing well, and we're on track to deliver an annualized run rate of 500 million SEC at the end of this year, and at least 1 billion SEC at the end of 2022.
-In Sweden B2C, we gear up our capabilities to address the 1.3 million non-FMC households while continuing to build a premium brand with increasing customer satisfaction that we can monetize through reduced churn or price adjustments on the back of product improvements.
-In the mid-year market, we will continue the success story that is coming.
+The execution of the business transformation program is progressing well, and we are on track to deliver an annualized run rate of 500 million SEK at the end of this year, and at least 1 billion SEK at the end of 2022.
+In Sweden B2C, we gear up our capabilities to address the 1.3 million non-FMC households while continuing to build a premium brand with increasing customer satisfaction that we can monetize through reduced churn or price adjustments. on the back of product improvements.
+In the mid-tier market, we will continue the success story that is coming.
 An introduction of 5G is a major step in this as we enter a quarter with seasonally higher activity.
 In Sweden B2B, we'll continue the turnaround that we have started with a new granular approach with clearly defined segments and a developed understanding of how to balance volume and value.
-This includes improved volumes in the SME segment while focusing on profitability in public and large segments.
-In the Baltics, we'll continue to build on the momentum and execute our mobile-centric convergence strategy through more for more offers, while ensuring that the growth we have seen will be sustainable.
-We have taken a major step in preparation of 5G by modernizing our core network and launched a fiber pilot project in Lithuania to trial a capex-like approach in order to provide fixed services to our customers.
+This includes improved volumes in the SME segment, while focusing on profitability in public and large segments.
+In the Baltics, we will continue to build on the momentum and execute our mobile-centric convergence strategy through more-for-more offers, while ensuring that the growth we have seen will be sustainable.
+We have taken a major step in preparation for 5G by modernizing our core network and launched a fiber pilot project in Lithuania to trial a capex-light approach in order to provide fixed services to our customers.
 With yet another strong quarter behind us and restrictions starting to ease up, we can see that our hard work is starting to yield results.
-I'm excited to continue this journey together with my colleagues at the office and I'm confident that we can and will achieve the ambitions that we have communicated and reach sustainable long-term growth.
+I'm excited to continue this journey together with my colleagues at the office, and I'm confident that we can and will achieve the ambitions that we have communicated and reach sustainable long-term growth.
 So with that, operator, I hand it over to you for Q&A.

 speaker